 - DDNS will be pointed to a random WAN.

 - Traffic on the VPN Server network will be sent to a random WAN.

-Note: There is a known issue that causes unstable VPN connections if you are using WireGuard in dual-wan load balancing mode.
-If it occurs to you, please contact us at email@example.com.
+Note: There is a known issue that causes unstable VPN connections if you use WireGuard in dual-WAN load balancing mode.
+If you run into this issue, please contact us at firstname.lastname@example.org.

-- VPN Client traffic with be distributed between two WANs.
+- VPN Client traffic with be distributed between the two WANs.

-- All traffic with be distributed between two WANs unless specified.
+- All traffic will be distributed between the two WANs unless specified.